fdavidcl/vagrant-spark/README.md

 ## Provisioning with Vagrant

-The source code can be used to provision the virtual machine wioth Vagrant and Ansible, with a simple :
+The source code can be used to provision the virtual machine with Vagrant and Ansible, with a simple :

 ```
 vagrant up
 ```

-which shall talke a bit of time
+which shall take a bit of time

 ## Using a pre-build VM